BIGWHALE-dev/DigitalBank-Landing-Page/README.md

 ### Useful resources

 - [resource 1](https://www.chatGPT.com) - This helped me on some overwhelming code problem.
-"FYI" i'm not vibe coding, I just use it when have problems coming up with some solutions in my code or need some clarifications.
+"FYI" i'm not vibe coding, I just use it when I have problems coming up with some solutions in my code or need some clarifications.

 ## Author